Included FREE items

 CYP2C19 Inhibitors

-Those who use Prozac are very familiar with fluoxetine.
-It is used to treat specific mental conditions like depression and even bulimia.
+Those who use anxiolytics may be familiar with fluoxetine.
+It is also used to treat specific mental conditions like depression and even bulimia.
 Similarly, fluvoxamine is an antidepressant that is mainly used by people with obsessive-compulsive disorder.

 These two drugs are primary examples of CYP2C19 inhibitors.
-As it is with these medications, CBD’s bioavailability increases upon interaction.
-The risk of adverse effects may increase as a result, which is why lower CBD doses are advised.
+As it is with these medications, CBD’s bioavailability could potentially increase.
+The risk of adverse effects may rise as a result, which is why lower CBD doses are advised, though drug combination avoidance is a better option.

 Chloramphenicol | Isoniazid |